-Research has found that in societies that were hunters and gatherers, the men tended to walk more than the women.
-This is because the men are out all day hunting or walking to find food.
-Whereas the women are usually doing chores around the house such as gathering fruits, nuts, and berries.
+Research has found that in societies that were hunters and gatherers, men tended to walk more than women.
+This is because the men hunt or walk to find food all day.
+The women usually do chores around the house, such as gathering fruits, nuts, and berries.

 Once the early humans stopped being hunters and gatherers and settled down to grow their own food, they would have had to spend a lot of time walking on their farms.
 They many times plowed their fields by hand.